 But partway through thoroughly enjoying that brownie, I remembered something…

 Many of my blog readers (maybe even you!) have been begging me for a healthy brownie recipe with nuts!
-So once I returned home from my trip, I immediately got to work in my kitchen and perfected this Healthy Fudgy Dark Chocolate Nut Brownies recipe for you!
+So once I returned home from my trip, I immediately got to work in my kitchen and perfected this Healthy Nut Brownies recipe for you!

-They’re just as rich and decadent as the brownie from my trip, yet these contain no refined flour or sugar… And they’re just 71 calories, too!
+They’re just as rich and decadent as the brownie from my trip, yet these contain no refined flour or sugar… And they basically have the same texture as fudge too!

 True chocolate brownie bliss. ♡

-Let’s go over how to make these healthy fudgy dark chocolate nut brownies!
+Let’s go over how to make these healthy and fudgy nut-filled brownies!

-And yes—white whole wheat flour actually exists!
+And yes — white whole wheat flour actually exists!
 It’s not a combination of white (aka all-purpose) flour and regular whole wheat flour.
 Instead, it’s made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
 They both have the same health benefits, but white whole wheat flour has a lighter taste and texture.
-That lets the chocolate flavor and fudgy texture of these healthy dark chocolate nut brownies truly shine!
+That lets the chocolate flavor and fudgy texture of these healthy nut brownies truly shine!

-Unlike traditional recipes with a stick or two of butter, these healthy fudgy dark chocolate nut brownies only require 1 tablespoon.
+Unlike traditional recipes with a stick or two of butter, these healthy nut brownies only require 1 tablespoon.
 That really helps keep them low calorie!
 Then the rest of their supremely fudgy texture comes from…

 Time to mix in the nuts!
 I opted for finely diced pecans because many of my family members are allergic to walnuts.
 Both work equally well!
 I use these diced pecans (also called “pecan chips”) as a quick and easy shortcut.
 It’s so handy to keep that bag in my pantry!

-That’s okay the center doesn’t look fully cooked—that’s actually good!
-It’ll continue to cook through while your brownies cool to room temperature and set for 8 hours.
+That’s okay the center doesn’t look fully cooked — that’s actually good!
+It’ll continue to cook through while your brownies cool to room temperature and then set for another 8 hours.
 Yes, I know it feels like torture to wait that long… But it gives your brownies the most decadent fudgy texture possible!

-There’s a reason extra fudgy brownies are one of my favorite desserts! ?
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your healthy fudgy dark chocolate nut brownies!
+There’s a reason extra fudgy brownies are one of my favorite desserts! 😉 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy nut brownies!

 - ¾ cup (90g) white whole wheat flour or gluten-free* flour (measured like this)